charan-datascientist/Goodworkai/README.md

    - Added a robust test suite using `pytest`.
    - Centralized configuration in `config.py`.
    - Built a modular project structure to allow future enhancements without disrupting existing functionality.

+---

+# Recommendation 1: Cache Preprocessed Choices
+Implement caching for **preprocessed_choices** alongside raw choice data to eliminate redundant computations.
+Once preprocessed, reuse the results within the cache timeout period, avoiding reprocessing for repeated requests.
+This optimization significantly improves efficiency by ensuring preprocessing happens only when raw choice data changes, reducing computational overhead in high-frequency use cases.

+---

+# Recommendation 2: Parallelize Using ThreadPool
+Introduce parallel processing via Python’s **ThreadPoolExecutor** to accelerate preprocessing and scenario handling.
+By distributing tasks like similarity matching across threads, the system can process multiple keys or scenarios concurrently.
+This reduces total execution time, optimizes CPU utilization, and ensures faster responses, especially for large datasets or high volumes of scenarios.

 ```